opendilab/DI-engine-docs/source/03_system/middleware.rst

 The complex strategy of reinforcement learning dictates that it is difficult to abstract all the entities involved \
 in the interaction with objects, and as better strategies and algorithms continue to emerge, there is an endless supply \
 of new concepts and objects.
 So our idea was not to do object abstraction, but to encapsulate only the process, and to ensure \
 that the encapsulated code is reusable and replaceable.
-This gave rise to the concept of middleware, the foundation of the DI-engine.
+This gives rise to the concept of middleware, the foundation of the DI-engine.

 .. image::
     images/middleware.png